ThinkSora/77Vincent.github.io/contents/_blog-js-1-eventhandler/doc.markdown

 	bar

-Will there be two messages logged when we click?
+Why aren't there two messages logged at the same time?

-In face, only the second one will work as assigning a function to a DOM event object in this way, what will happen is "takeover" but not "add", the new declaration will override the previous one.
+In face, assigning a function to a DOM event object in this way, what will happen is "override" but not "add".
 They won't share one event handler and happen all together when triggered.

 As mentioned above, what I encountered when I was so immature with JS, is something similiar like the code above, I assigned one or more event handler with some functions to global objects like window or document, but somehow nothing happens, because the same event handler has already been assigned somewhere else and is more priorer in the code queue.